wp-plugins/tismy-user-profile-upload/README.txt

 users can create their own profile picture for comments or any other custom functionality that uses the get_avatar() function.

-Before they would have to create a global Gravatar account which is fine if that's what you want however, with this plugin there is need to rely on your users having a Gravatar account.
+Before they would have to create a global Gravatar account which is fine if that's what you want however, with this plugin there is no need to rely on your users having a Gravatar account.

 This plugin will allow the users on your WordPress site to upload their own Profile Picture through the Media Library either by Uploading a new file or choosing one from the Media Library.